ranellegomez/PySee/README.md

  During unit testing I had issues comparing string return values of the methods with with the actual expected results.
 I then found that I did not have return statements; only print statements.
 I added return statements for the converted texts for unit testing and the possibility of these functions being used in abstraction as higher-order functions.

-To add utility to the program, I added a Word-doc writer which takes the resultant array of strings from the OCR scanners and outputs them along their respective images a Microsoft Word document.
-I chose .docx format, because of its universal usage along with the flexibility it offers for editing the appearance of the document according to one's needs.
+To add utility to the program, I added a Word-doc writer which takes the resultant array of strings from the OCR scanners and outputs them along their respective images in a Microsoft Word document.
+I chose the .docx format, because of its universal usage along with the flexibility it offers for editing according to one's needs.

 I also added the ability to choose the file location along with giving the Word Doc a custom name.
 This was surprisingly a challenging task to implement because tkinter's ```asksaveasfilename``` returns the directory path along with the file name and the extension _.docx_.
 I faced errors attempting to pass the return value of ```asksaveasfilename``` to ```result.save```.
 I then used python's os-module ```split``` to cleverly separate the path name and the user-inputted file name and bind them to ```chosen_path``` and ```chosen_name```, respectively.

-In the future, I plan on implementing a GUI for usability.
+I am writing the GUI.
+Please stay tuned.

   ### Limitations
   Without a doubt, OCR is a software-engineering marvel.
 Gone are the days of hiring someone to tediously read and retype hundred-year-old scripts, the technology has allowed us to efficiently convert images to texts, giving access to numerous classical writings that can be opened as documents to parse while allowing human resources to be allocated to other causes.